ggandor/lightspeed.nvim/README.md

 # 🌌 lightspeed.nvim

-Lightspeed is a cutting-edge motion plugin for [Neovim](https://neovim.io/), with a small interface and lots of innovative ideas, that allow for making on-screen movements with yet unprecedented ease and efficiency.
+Lightspeed is a motion plugin for [Neovim](https://neovim.io/), with a relatively small interface and lots of innovative ideas, that allow for making on-screen movements with yet unprecedented ease and efficiency.
 The aim is to maximize speed while minimizing mental effort and breaks in the flow, providing a distractionless experience, that should feel as "native" as possible.